 Affordable Pest Removal

-Quick tips if you plan on hiring a service for raccoon or squirrel removal.
+Quick tips if you plan on hiring a pest/wildlife service for raccoon or squirrel removal.

 - Don’t Go In Attic. – Sometimes there is only one good chance to easily locate and remove the raccoon or squirrel babies.
 If you as a homeowner go inside the attic to try and see the babies or locate a nest or take pictures it could result in a delayed process when the wildlife removal company shows up.
 You may have spotted the raccoon and even the babies while up there but you can be sure they won’t be in the same spot when the animal removal technician goes inside to look.
 The mother will have moved them deeper into the attic in a hard-to-access area for the baby’s protection.
 This will result in delays in the removal process or require holes to be cut in walls to retrieve the babies.
 Potential adding to the bill.

-- Don’t Hire A Roofer For Wildlife Control – No one likes paying for things twice but this is what will happen if you call a roofer first.
+- Don’t Hire A Roofer For Wildlife/Pest Control – No one likes paying for things twice but this is what will happen if you call a roofer first.

-- Don’t Replace Roof Vents From Plastic To Metal – Common mistake resulting in more costs for the homeowner.
+- Don’t Replace Roof Vents From Plastic To Metal – Common mistake is the hire a roofer the replace plastic roof vents with metal roof vents.
+Metal/aluminum vents are not actually raccoon or squirrel proof.
+This mistake results in more costs for the homeowner.

 Prior to hiring a pest removal company; however, do your research.
 This way, the pest control company can provide you with a service customized to your needs.
 Here are some of the things you definitely need to know before calling a pest removal company: